-Meet the Ex-con Who Ties Himself to Trump
+Meet the ex-con who ties himself to Trump

 “It involves violent organizations such as Al Qaeda, it involves foreign governments, it involves Russian organized crime,” he said.
 “And, most particularly, it involves various families of La Cosa Nostra” — part of the Italian mafia.

-That’s a lot of intrigue, derring-do and danger for a man who today lives in the open without a bodyguard, not under any sort of witness-protection program.
+That’s a lot of intrigue for a man who today lives in the open.

 Answering the door in shorts and a T-shirt, Sater calmly took a pass on questions.